gabbyMill/Cookies/README.md

 - [x] Implement redirects counter
 - [x] Respond with stats
 - [ ] Custom made URLs
+- [ ] When link is clicked stats are re-rendered on display
 - [x] Handle errors like a boss
 - [ ] Add user functionality
 - [ ] Learn How to tests + Databases with class